Back to start

 Hirvikoski

-Hirvikoski is situated by the Nurmonjoki River, which is a tributary (side river) of the Lapua River, which in turn flows into the Gulf of Bothnia at Uusikaarlepyy.
-The first hydro power facilities were built in the river in 1926 when Uusikaarlepyy Power Station was built.
-Several power stations were subsequently constructed, and the largest is Hirvikoski.
+The power plant is situated by the Nurmonjoki River, which is a tributary of the Lapua River, which in turn flows into the Gulf of Bothnia at Uusikaarlepyy.

-Hirvijärvi is an artificial lake built by the Finnish state to regulate the Lapua River, which substantially reduces the risk of flooding.
-A total of eight lakes, all regulated, are part of Hirvijärvi’s lake system.
-Nearly all the dams in the lake system can also be remotely controlled.
-The Finnish state owns the dams and is responsible for regulating Hirvijärvi’s lake system.
+Hirvijärvi is an artificial lake built by the Finnish state to regulate the Lapua River and substantially reduce the risk of flooding.
+A total of eight regulated lakes are part of the Hirvijärvi lake system.
+Nearly all the dams in the system can be controlled remotely.
+The Finnish state owns the dams and is responsible for regulating the Hirvijärvi lake system.

-After World War Two, large-scale hydro power plant construction took place when the country’s rebuilding work and the paper and pulp industry required a great deal of energy.
-As Finland is a relatively flat country, hydro power makes a small contribution to Finland’s total electricity generation.
+Large-scale hydro power plant construction took place after the Second World War, when the country's reconstruction and the paper and pulp industry required a great deal of energy.

-The largest hydro power stations are located in rivers in north and north east Finland.
-About half the watercourses have been expanded for electricity generation.
-Unregulated rapids are protected, so extra capacity can be obtained by increasing the efficiency of the old power stations or from artificial lakes.
+The largest hydro power stations are located in the rivers of northern and north-eastern Finland.
+Around half of the watercourses have been modified for electricity generation.
+Unregulated rapids are protected, so extra capacity can be obtained by increasing the efficiency of old power stations or creating artificial lakes.

 More information (links open in new window)